MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/voice-channel-faqs.md

 - **Port the number to Azure Communication Services**.
 This will change ownership of the phone number from the existing carrier to Microsoft.
 More information: [Quickstart: Port a phone number into Azure Communication Services](/azure/communication-services/quickstarts/telephony/port-phone-number)

 - **Configure Azure direct routing**.
-This will require you to configure a Session Border Controller (SBC) that is connected to your local carrier with Azure Communication Services, and register the phone number in Dynamics 365.
+This will require you to configure a Session Border Controller (SBC) that's connected to your local carrier with Azure Communication Services, and register the phone number in Dynamics 365.
 More information: [Azure direct routing infrastructure requirements](/azure/communication-services/concepts/telephony/direct-routing-infrastructure)

 ### How can I acquire additional phone numbers from Azure Communication Services?